 Download free evaluation versions of SwiftForth and SwiftX.
 All SwiftForth and SwiftX systems include complete documentation and reference materials in PDF files.
 (Requires Adobe Reader.)
 Our evaluation versions have no time limit.
 Use them for as long as you want; upgrade to a fully licensed version when you’re ready.

 SwiftForth for Windows, Linux and macOS

-SwiftForth is a fast, efficient, ANS Forth development system for the Windows, Linux, and macOS environments.
+SwiftForth is a fast, efficient, Standard Forth development system for the Windows, Linux, and macOS environments.

 *SwiftForth for Linux and macOS is distributed as a tarball.
 Please read the installation instructions for information on how to unpack the tarball and configure SwiftForth for use.
 Don’t worry, it’s easy.

 After installation, SwiftForth documentation can be found in the SwiftForth/doc directory.
 Full details on configuration, setting up your own editor, and how to use SwiftForth are in the the doc directory.
 So start there first!

 - i386-compatible processor

 - SwiftForth for Windows: Windows Vista or later

 - SwiftForth for Linux: Linux 2.6 kernel with 32-bit library support